hetengjiao2254/hetengjiao2254.github.io/_portfolio/research-3.md

 ---
 title: " Vibration and Noise Control "
-excerpt: "We try to use numerical and experimental methods to improve the ccoustic performance of objects with active and passive means.<br/>
+excerpt: "We try to use numerical and experimental methods to improve the acoustic performance of objects with active and passive means.<br/>
 <img src='../images/500x300.png'>"
 collection: portfolio
 ---